 Be Truthful and Accurate

-Answer questions as simply and honestly as possible, using language appropriate to the situation and to a child’s age.
-For young children, Fragile X can be described as “a kind of medical problem that makes someone behave and learn differently from other kids.”
+Answer questions as simply and honestly as possible, using language appropriate to the situation and to the child’s age.
+For young children, Fragile X can be described as:

 Older children should be exposed to the concept that Fragile X “gets passed down in families.”
-In some families, this may be obvious because several relatives are affected; the discussion should also include the idea that people can “carry” Fragile X without knowing it.
-Teenagers can learn terms such as premutation, full mutation, FXPOI, and FXTAS, and they should be encouraged to read understandable resources such as the NFXF’s website.
+In some families, this may be obvious because several relatives are affected; the discussion should also include the idea that people can “carry” Fragile X without knowing it.”
+Teenagers can learn terms such as premutation, full mutation, FXPOI, and FXTAS, and they should be encouraged to read understandable resources such as those available here, the NFXF website.

 Hiding information in order to protect a curious teen is unrealistic, as information about Fragile X is readily available on the internet and social media.
 Open communication between parents and children from an early age can ensure that siblings have an accurate understanding of the meaning of Fragile X for them and for their family.